-- MUST accurately report the presence or absence of sensors per the android.content.pm.PackageManager class [Resources, 53]. - MUST return an accurate list of supported sensors via the SensorManager.getSensorList() and similar methods. - MUST behave reasonably for all other sensor APIs (for example, by returning true or false as appropriate when applications attempt to register listeners, not calling sensor listeners when the corresponding sensors are not present; etc.). - MUST report all sensor measurements using the relevant International System of Units (metric) values for each sensor type as defined in the Android SDK documentation [Resources, 74]. - SHOULD report the event time in nanoseconds as defined in the Android SDK documentation, representing the time the event happened and synchronized with the SystemClock.elapsedRealtimeNano() clock.
-Existing and new Android devices are very strongly encouraged to meet these requirement so they will be able to upgrade to the future platform releases where this might become a REQUIRED component.
-The synchronization error SHOULD be below 100 milliseconds [Resources, 75].
+as appropriate when applications attempt to register listeners, not calling sensor listeners when the corresponding sensors are not present; etc.).

+- MUST report all sensor measurements using the relevant International System of Units (metric) values for each sensor type as defined in the Android SDK documentation [Resources, 90]. - SHOULD report the event time in nanoseconds as defined in the Android SDK documentation, representing the time the event happened and synchronized with the SystemClock.elapsedRealtimeNano() clock.
+Existing and new Android devices are STRONGLY RECOMMENDED to meet these requirement so they will be able to upgrade to the future platform releases where this might become a REQUIRED component.
+The synchronization error SHOULD be below 100 milliseconds [Resources, 91]. - MUST report sensor data with a maximum latency of 100 milliseconds + 2 sample_time for the case of a sensor streamed with a minimum required latency of 5 ms + 2 sample_time when the application processor is active.
+This delay does not include any filtering delays. - MUST report the first sensor sample within 400 milliseconds + 2 sample_time of the sensor being activated.
+It is acceptable for this sample to have an accuracy of 0.

-The list above is not comprehensive; the documented behavior of the Android SDK and the Android Open Source Documentations on Sensors [Resources, 73] is to be considered authoritative.
+The list above is not comprehensive; the documented behavior of the Android SDK and the Android Open Source Documentations on Sensors [Resources, 89] is to be considered authoritative.

 Some sensor types are composite, meaning they can be derived from data provided by one or more other sensors.
 (Examples include the orientation sensor, and the linear acceleration sensor.)
-Device implementations SHOULD implement these sensor types, when they include the prerequisite physical sensors as described in [Resources, 76].
-If a device implementation includes a composite sensor it MUST implement the sensor as described in the Android Open Source documentation on composite sensors [Resources, 76].
+Device implementations SHOULD implement these sensor types, when they include the prerequisite physical sensors as described in [Resources, 92].
+If a device implementation includes a composite sensor it MUST implement the sensor as described in the Android Open Source documentation on composite sensors [Resources, 92].

-Some Android sensors support a "continuous" trigger mode, which returns data continuously [Resources, 77].
+Some Android sensors support a "continuous" trigger mode, which returns data continuously [Resources, 93].
 For any API indicated by the Android SDK documentation to be a continuous sensor, device implementations MUST continuously provide periodic data samples that SHOULD have a jitter below 3%, where jitter is defined as the standard deviation of the difference of the reported timestamp values between consecutive events.